the-toster/dep-check/README.md

 ## How it should operate

 According to report format, looks like we don't need to perform unknownElements dependency check at all.
-Instead, we should put it to separate report first.
+Instead, we should put it to separate report first. - But, it works now, and covered.
+So let ot be.

 ## Questions

 One more thing I want to implement is IO checker, and corresponding markup of a layers.
 Only explicit IO layer may perform IO, and only IO layer may depends on it.
 Also, it should depend on some interface.
 So, both pure and IO layers depends on some interface.

-And one more thing again.
-One element definitely can't belong to several layers.
-Initially, this possibility was added to express layer groups, and as I see now, it was mistake.